Jake-Leese/Shiny_app_renv/README.md

 renv repository for Shiny app.

-global.R, server.R, ui.R and custom_functions.R are sufficient for shiny server to run the application Dynamic_Shiny_Script.R and Dynamic_Shiny_optimised.R offer less resource intense options for running the app, in that they dynamically unload and load ArchR objects as they are called by the shiny dashboard.
+global.R, server.R, ui.R and custom_functions.R are sufficient for shiny server to run the application.

+Dynamic_Shiny_Script.R and Dynamic_Shiny_optimised.R offer less resource intensive options for running the app with limited computational resources.
+In order to minimise memory usage, these scripts dynamically unload and load ArchR objects as they are called by the shiny dashboard.

 To set up Shiny server:
 - Ensure R is installed along with Shiny and renv